codeplaysoftware/computecpp-sdk/README.md

   * A collection of sample SYCL code, tested on ComputeCpp, provided as a learning resource and starting point for new SYCL software.
     The samples are built with CMake.
+* demos/
+  * A collection of graphical applications that use SYCL to accelerate calculations.
 * tests/
   * Tests for the utilities in the SDK.
 * tools/